claudiajs/claudia/README.md

 ![](https://nodei.co/npm/claudia.svg?downloads=true&downloadRank=true&stars=true)

-Please read the [getting started guide](getting_started.md) for information on setting up credentials and initialising your Lambda functions.
+Please read the [Getting started guide](getting_started.md) for information on setting up credentials and initialising your Lambda functions.

+## Further reading

+See [Related Articles](FURTHER_READING.md) for more articles, reviews and tutorials.

 ## Contributing

 Contributions are greatly appreciated.
-See the [contributors' guide](contributing.md) for information on running and testing code.
+See the [Contributors' guide](contributing.md) for information on running and testing code.

 ## Why?